The Tax Man Cometh! And Not Just for Billionaires

 As with most things government, the burden falls disproportionately on the poor and middle class.

 IRS apologists tell us that if we’re not “cheating” on our taxes, we have nothing to worry about.
 But that isn’t true.
 With the complexity of tax law, it’s nearly impossible not to run afoul of the IRS if you have an even remotely complex return.
 There was once an experiment where the researcher took a complex scenario and gave it to 50 tax preparers and an IRS auditor.
-They got 50 different returns and none of them matched that auditors.
+They got 50 different returns and none of them matched the auditors.

 And if you forget to include that $601 in Venmo transfers, well, watch out!